dawidhermann/flow-conductor/SECURITY.md

 ### Client-Side Usage

-When using request-orchestrator in browsers:
+When using flow-conductor in browsers:

 1. **CORS**: Be aware of CORS policies when making cross-origin requests
 2. **Credentials**: Use `credentials: 'include'` carefully - only for trusted domains